cboettig/labnotebook/_posts/2012-01-24-pdg-control-training-problem-ii-update.markdown

   * We've developed an[ R package](https://github.com/cboettig/pdg_control) for stochastic dynamic programming that allows a user to quickly experiment with different levels & types of uncertainty on different biological and economic models from a library of options and create visualizations of the solutions over an ensemble of realizations.

   * Curse of dimensionality is a major challenge to go beyond the 1D training problem into the 3D parrotfish model or the learning model.
-We investigated Heuristic Sampling [cite]10.1111/j.2041-210X.2010.00069.x[/cite] as a possible solution but this far this seems to scale rather poorly with the  size of the control space.
+We investigated Heuristic Sampling Nicol & Chadès, 2011 as a possible solution but this far this seems to scale rather poorly with the  size of the control space.